vix993/NLW3/README.md

 This repository holds a project called [`hAppy`](), created during [Next Level Week #3](https://nextlevelweek.com/inscricao/3).
 In this bootcamp, we created a platform in which users can share local orphanages along with their visiting rules so that people can connect and inspire underpriviledged youngsters.

 You can run it by cloning the repository.
-Running `cd hAppy/web`,`yarn install` then executing the command `npm run start`.
+Running `cd hAppy/web`,`yarn install` then executing the command `yarn start`.

 ## Requirements